George Musgrave (academic): Academic career

+He is the co-author of Can Music Make You Sick? alongside Sally Anne Gross, a two-part report published in 2016 and 2017, and subsequent book in 2020 published by University of Westminster Press.
+The study examined relationships between working conditions in the music industry and experiences of distress and wellbeing among musicians.
 The research - described as "the largest known study into mental health and the music industry" - led directly to the establishment of the first 24/7 mental health helpline for musicians - Music Minds Matter - launched by the charity Help Musicians UK in 2017.
-The research has informed the work of organisations including Communion (Berlin), NHS Wales and the Music Managers Forum, and was supported by music industry figures including Grant Hutchison of Frightened Rabbit, Adam Ficek and Shaun Ryder of the Happy Mondays.
 Upon release, the book was an Amazon Number 1 Best Seller in the 'Sociology of Work' category.